 ---Transposed ---

-A Python DataFrame groupby function is similar to Group By clause in Sql Server.
-I mean, you can use this Pandas groupby function to group data by some columns and find the aggregated results of the other columns.
-This is one of the important concept or function, while working with real-time data.
+A DataFrame groupby function is similar to Group By clause in SQL Server.
+You can use this Pandas groupby function to group data by some columns and find the aggregated results of the other columns.
+It is one of the important concepts of function when working with real-time data.

-In this example, we created a table different columns and data types.
+In this example, we created a table with different columns and data types.
 Next, we used this groupby function.
-The first statement, data.groupby(‘Profession’).sum() groups Data Frame by Profession column and calculate the sum of Sales, Salary and Age.
+The first statement, data.groupby(‘Profession’). sum (), groups the Data Frame by Profession column, and calculates the sum of Sales, Salary, and Age.

 --- groupby Profession---